CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The Black Spider, our shrewd and alluring Spiderkin villain, has positioned herself to take control of the Lost Tunnels of Tundelver and the Forge of Runes within.
 She has brokered an alliance between the more unscrupulous factions surrounding the town of Tuntin, promising each a share of the power the forge will grant.

 She asked the Mountainmaw Feralkin to capture Burrowbard Stoneseeker in exchange for the restoration of Mountainmaw Castle.
 She asked the Lavender Lancers to subdue the town of Tuntin and prevent any kind of resistance or pleas of help from reaching Reddwall, in exchange for sovereignty over the town.
-She even asked the Ogrekin bandits of Wyvern Tor to patrol and to keep interlopers out of the region in exchange for a portion of the within the tunnels.
+She even asked the Ogrekin bandits of Wyrm Tor to patrol and to keep interlopers out of the region in exchange for a portion of the within the tunnels.
 For herself, she just wants ownership over the Forge of Runes, which she plans to use to become a magical arms dealer.

 Now that she has Burrowbard's map, there's no problem, well there's one problem.
 She needs the players' mysterious puzzle box to appease the Forge of Runes' guardian...